gabadigital/awokoya.github.io/content/tributes/lanre-lamina-tribute.md

 locationStatus: " MTN CIO Zambia"
 location: Nigeria
 headless: true
-categories: Family
 category: Family
 ---
 The gallant soldier of Christ goes home.
 Rest in Peace dear Uncle, Pastor Akin Awokoya.
 Though painful, we rejoice and take solace in the fact that you fought a good fight, you finished your course and you kept the faith.

 You devoted your life to mission work in desert lands and **war zones of Africa for which you were fondly called Desert Warrior**.
 We will continue to cherish the memories of your selfless life devoted to the kingdom of God and humanity.